KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 `ALTER TABLE employees MODIFY salary CONSTRAINT emp_salary_nn NOT NULL;`

 1. To add a NOT NULL CONSTRAINT, we use the ALTER TABLE MODIFY COLUMN clause
-1. The table must be empty or all the values of the NOT NULL column must have a value.
+1. The table must be empty or all the values of the NOT NULL column must have a value

 `ALTER TABLE table_name ADD UNIQUE(column_name);`